Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 4. After the reset, check if the Curtain can be connected.
 Once connected, check if the firmware version is the latest.

-If it is not V4.6 or newer version, please log in to the SwitchBot app → Profile → Feedback, and submit a feedback ticket to ask for the latest firmware upgrade for the Curtain.

-5. If you still cannot connect the Curtain after resetting, please submit a feedback ticket about the connection issue.

-Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed) as follows:
+5. If you still cannot connect the Curtain after resetting, please describe the issue in detail (with media if needed) as follows:

 Video of the curtain being held down for more than 45 seconds

 ---